hcs42/heapkeeper-old/doc/architecture.rst

 Module contents
 ---------------

-Some objects will be renamed.
-The proposed new name of these objects is written after their name in parens.

 :mod:`hklib`
 ^^^^^^^^^^^^

 The main concept of Heapkeeper is the *heap*.
 The heap is an abstract data structure that consists of *posts*.
-The heap data structure and its visualization in HTML is implemented in the :mod:`hklib` module.
+The heap data structure is implemented in the :mod:`hklib` module.

 Classes that implement and manipulate the heap
 """"""""""""""""""""""""""""""""""""""""""""""